Miss Pennsylvania's Outstanding Teen

-Jersey Gianna Smith of Carmichaels was crowned Miss Pennsylvania's Outstanding Teen on June 16, 2022 at the Appell Center for Performing Arts in York, Pennsylvania.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022 where she was 2nd runner-up for the Teens in Action award.
+Lynzi Allen of Perkasie was crowned Miss Pennsylvania's Teen on June 21, 2025 at the Appell Center for Performing Arts in York, Pennsylvania.
+She will compete for the title of Miss America's Teen 2026 in September 2025 at the Dr. Phillips Center for the Performing Arts in Orlando, Florida.

 Results summary

-The following is a visual summary of the past results of Miss Pennsylvania's Outstanding Teen titleholders presented in the table below.
-The year in parentheses indicates year of the Miss America's Outstanding Teen competition in which the placement and/or award was garnered.
+The following is a visual summary of the past results of Miss Pennsylvania's Teen titleholders presented in the table below.
+The year in parentheses indicates year of the Miss America's Teen competition in which the placement and/or award was garnered.